react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-lifecycle.md

 }
 ```

-Read more about events in the [API reference](navigation-prop.html#navigation-events).
+See [Navigation events](navigation-events.md) for more details on the available events and the API usage.

 Instead of adding event listeners manually, we can use the [`useFocusEffect`](use-focus-effect.md) hook to perform side effects.
 It's like React's `useEffect` hook, but it ties into the navigation lifecycle.